 Remember, performing the tests shown in the above video won't guarantee that your dance pole won't ever come down, but they can help alert you to any installation issues you need to correct before they become dangerous.

-For those who prefer to read rather than watch, here are the steps to take to load test your pole:
+For those who prefer to read rather than watch, here are the steps to take to load test your pole, something you should do frequently to ensure maximum dance pole safety:

 Thinking of buying a friction fit dance pole?
 Be sure to check out this dance pole reviews page for detailed information on all the different brands available.